vinsol-spree-contrib/spree-loyalty-points/README.md

     ![My Orders2](http://vinsol.com/gems_screenshots/spree-loyalty-points/lp%20myorders2.png)
 * **View my points**:If a user wants to view his Loyalty Points balance he can go to “My Account” page.
 * **Changing system currency**:Loyalty Points can be set only for one operating currency at any time.
 If Admin wants to change currency for the App, he/she needs to reset Loyalty Points Settings by considering that currency.
-* **Cancelling Order **: If Admin wants to “Cancel” order, He/She needs to “Credit” Loyalty Points manually into the User’s account by following below mentioned steps:
+* **Cancelling Order **:If Admin wants to “Cancel” order, He/She needs to “Credit” Loyalty Points manually into the User’s account by following below mentioned steps:
       - Go to Users tab.
       - Select the User .
       - Click on Loyalty Points Balance value